-- Fellows must work for a minimum of 300 hours anytime between May and August.
+- Fellows must complete 300 hours of work anytime between May and the end of August.
 The work schedule will be negotiated directly with the placement site upon selection. - Recipients must attend a pre-fellowship meeting and submit a reflection paper upon completion of the fellowship. - You are required to interview, virtually or in-person, with potential fellowship sites.
 Potential sites will also receive a copy of the fellow's application materials.
 Each site is required to fill out a Site Agreement Form that includes a work plan for the Fellow.

-Apply Now for a 2021 Sillerman Summer Fellowship:
+Apply Now for a 2022 Sillerman Summer Fellowship:

-To apply, email the following materials to sseller@brandeis.edu by February 12, 2021: 1) Completed Application Form 2) Short-answer questions, 3) Transcript (unofficial is acceptable) 4) Current Resume 5) One outside letter or recommendation.
-It is STRONGLY PREFERRED that this letter be written by a professional with whom you've worked, though a recommendation from a faculty member will be accepted.
+To apply, email the following materials to sseller@brandeis.edu by February 18, 2022: 1) Completed Application Form 2) Short-answer questions, 3) Heller Transcript (unofficial is acceptable) 4) Current Resume 5) One outside letter of recommendation.
+It is strongly preferred that this letter be written by a professional with whom you've worked and can speak to your skills and strengths, though a recommendation from a faculty member who knows you similarly well will be accepted.

-1 We anticipate that fellowships will be completed in-person during Summer 2021.
-However, in-person fellowships will only be completed, as opposed to virtual fellowships, if it is deemed safe and students are comfortable doing so.
+1 We anticipate that fellowships will be completed in-person during Summer 2022.
+However, in-person fellowships will only be completed, as opposed to virtual fellowships, if it is deemed safe and all parties are comfortable doing so.